PrathaJain02/Credit-Risk-PD-Model/README.md

 This project builds a **Probability of Default (PD) model** to estimate borrower credit risk using the **Home Credit Default Risk** dataset.

-The objective is to compare interpretable and performance-driven models to support credit decision-making and risk monitoring.
+The goal is to compare interpretable and performance-driven models and translate model outputs into business-friendly risk decisions.

 ---

 ## 📁 Dataset

 * Source: Home Credit Default Risk (Kaggle)
-* Total records: ~307K loans (sampled to 70K for modelling)
+* Total records: ~307K loan applications
+* Working sample: 70,000 observations
 * Target variable:

   * `TARGET = 1` → Default